BenitoJedai/jsos/README.md

 # JSOS

 An operating system written in JavaScript
+Ximian Resell this project up coming to ReDNEK
 ## License

 The kernel, C library, compiler and JavaScript VM are licensed under the Simplified BSD license:

     Copyright (c) 2012, Charlie Somerville
     All rights reserved.

     Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: